-Update (27th February 2020): Scam!
-The site stopped to pay its users!
+Update (9th September 2020): Scam!
+The site went offline and stopped to pay its users!
 Check out this list of scam faucets to protect of being scammed again

 A newly launched faucet, FreeBitcoinFaucet, promises rewards of up to 22,332 Satoshis.
 The minimum reward a user can claim is 46 Satoshi.
 The reward depends on the number the user rolls every 30 minutes.